LaoArchAngel/fsw-wiki/redis-sentinel.md

 **Redis sentinel** allows a high-availability, clustered deployment of redis.

 Sentinel is run as a **separate process** using a special configuration file, and monitors the specified master node of a redis cluster.
 The name of the master node is provided in a configuration file (usually `sentinel.conf`).
+There is no need to specify slaves; they are discovered automatically.

 If this node becomes unavailable, every other sentinel will send an `SDOWN` ("subjective down") message.
 If a quorum (configurable) of reachable redis sentinels agree that the master is unreachable, an `ODOWN` ("objective down") message is sent which causes the "leader" sentinel process to begin a majority vote to select a new master, after which all sentinel configurations will be rewritten to reflect the new master.
 The `SDOWN` and `ODOWN` messages can be subscribed to.
 If the leader is on the same node that is missing, a new leader is elected before failing over.